enjalot/blockbuilder/deploy/README.md

 # Amazon AMI
 You can install everything yourself, or use a pre-packaged AMI running Ubuntu 14.04 with everything up and running.
 The AMI id is `ami-d52e87be`.
 The user is `ubuntu` and the code is deployed in `/home/ubuntu/Code/building-blocks`.

+(We recently switched to Google Cloud Platform using Ubuntu 16.04)

 ## Updating:
 This process also applied if you are running your own server